madgicaltechdom/playwrightdemo/README.md

 - The project is designed for easy extension and team collaboration, making it ideal for both learning and real-world adoption.

 For more information, see the [Playwright Documentation](https://playwright.dev/).

+## Who is this for?

+This project is for QA engineers, developers, and open source contributors who want a robust, scalable, and maintainable Playwright test suite for web applications.
+It is suitable for both beginners and experienced automation engineers.

 ## Quick Start